-- Research funded through Senior and EMC Researcher Grants must be conducted in the New South Wales health system or an affiliated organisation (university, medical research institute, industry partner). - Funding is conditional on the Senior or EMC Researcher and the Chief Executive(s) of the host/ administering organisation agreeing to the required declarations when submitting the application form.
-These declarations outline the obligations of each party. - Senior and EMC Researcher Grants must not be spent on capital works, general maintenance costs, organisational infrastructure or overheads, telephone/communication systems, basic office equipment, such as desks and chairs, rent and the cost of utilities. - Grants may be applied for regardless of other funding currently held or applied for, including NHMRC fellowships. - Applicants are required to declare the source, duration and level of funding already held for research in the subject area of the application.
-Applications must clearly describe the purpose of the additional funding and justify that the additional research will be complementary not duplicative. - Researchers may submit a maximum of one application as Chief Investigator.
-Researchers may be named on additional applications as Associate Investigators or team members. - 7.
-Under the Cardiovascular Research Capacity Program, applicants may only apply for either an Early-Mid Career Researcher Grant or a
+- Research funded through Senior and EMC Researcher Grants must be conducted in the New South Wales health system or an affiliated organisation (university, medical research institute, industry partner). - 2.
+Funding is conditional on the Senior or EMC Researcher and the Chief Executive(s) of the host/administering organisation agreeing to the required declarations when submitting the application form.
+These declarations outline the obligations of each party. - Senior and EMC Researcher Grant funds must not be spent on capital works, general maintenance costs, organisational infrastructure or overheads, telephone/communication systems, basic office equipment, such as desks and chairs, rent and the cost of utilities.
+Grant funds may not be spent on commerciallysponsored clinical trials. - Grants may be applied for regardless of other funding currently held or applied for, including NHMRC fellowships.
+See also condition 9 below. - Applicants are required to declare the source, duration and level of funding already held for research in the subject area of the application.
+Applications must clearly describe the purpose of the additional funding and justify that the additional research will be complementary not duplicative. - 6.
+Researchers may submit a maximum of one application as Chief Investigator.
+Researchers may be named on additional applications as Associate Investigators or team members.

-- Senior Researcher Grant in the same grant round, not both. - Successful applicants must apply for federal funding (NHMRC, MRFF, ARC etc) at least once during the funded period or within 12 months of the grant end date and provide evidence of the application, scores, feedback and outcome to NSW Health. - 9.
-Past recipients of a NSW Health Cardiovascular Research Capacity Program grant may apply for funding in this round if their funding period will conclude by December 2023.
-Applications will be awarded according to merit based on the selection criteria.
-If two applicants are of equal merit, preference will be given to applicants that have not received previous funding. - 10.
-Applicants who have received a previous NSW Health grant must justify further funding according to productivity and impact specifically related to the previous grant in their application, including: - · publications arising from the grant - advances arising from the research, including any translation that has occurred - external funding applications and funding received - capacity building, including students, trainees and fellows arising from the grant.
+- Under the Cardiovascular Research Capacity Program, applicants may only apply for either an Early-Mid Career Researcher Grant or a Senior Researcher Grant in the same grant round, not both. - Successful applicants must apply for federal funding (NHMRC, MRFF, ARC, etc.) at least once during the funded period or within 12 months of the grant end date and provide evidence of the application, scores, feedback and outcome to NSW Health. - Past recipients of a NSW Health Cardiovascular Research Capacity Program EMC or Senior Researcher grant may apply for funding in this round if their final report will be delivered to OHMR by December 2024.
+Applications will be awarded according to merit based on the selection criteria, with two caveats: - a.
+If two applications are of equal merit, preference will be given to applicants that have not previously received a NSW Health grant. - b.
+In the event that two applications are of similar merit and one applicant has a more developed track record, in part due to holding one or more current national grants in areas of related research, AND that applicant has also previously been awarded a NSW Health grant, the review panel may choose to recommend funding the applicant with the less developed track record, in line with the Program's focus on building research capacity and capability in NSW. - 10.
+Applicants who have received a previous NSW Health grant under any program must justify further funding according to productivity and impact specifically related to the previous grant in their application, including: - publications arising from the grant - advances arising from the research, including any translation that has occurred - external funding applications and funding received - capacity building, including students, trainees and fellows arising from the grant.